 3. The Three Readings

-The passage as it appears in BCA, and as it was read by most canonical commentators, appears to advocate adopting an impartial attitude towards the suffering of oneself and others, and treating the suffering of others as a motivation for action to relieve it - just as one might treat one’s own suffering as a motivation for relieving it.
+The BCA passage, as it was read by most canonical commentators, appears to advocate adopting an impartial attitude towards the suffering of oneself and others, and treating the suffering of others as a motivation for action to relieve it - just as one might treat one’s own suffering as a motivation for relieving it.
 The question is how, exactly, it is to be understood as doing this.
 Reasonable scholars disagree.
 Three distinct interpretations are encountered in this volume.
 One, which we call “the meditation reading” treats this passage not so much as containing an argument or arguments for the adoption of a particular position regarding suffering and happiness, but instead as an instruction for meditation, meditation intended to cultivate this attitude.

-A second interpretation, which we call the “abhidharma reading,” takes the passage indeed to contain arguments, the crucial one appealing to what appears to be an abhidharma understanding of what it is to be a person.
+A second interpretation, which we call the “abhidharma reading,” takes the passage indeed to contain arguments, the crucial one appealing to what appears to be an abhidharma metaphysics.
 A third interpretation takes it to contain an argument for adopting the attitude in question on the grounds that it is the only rational attitude to take: self-interest is arbitrary.
 We call this the “rationality reading.”

 In exploring these readings we will consider two canonical commentaries on BCA, Prajñākaramati’s Bodhicaryāvatāra-Pañjikā (Commentary to Bodhicaryāvatāra), and the influential Tibetan commentary by the fifteenth century scholar rGyal tshab Darma Rinchen, Byang chub sems pa’i spyod pa la ‘jug pa’i rnam bshad rgyal sras ‘jug ngogs (Gateway to the Glorious Explanation of Bodhicaryāvatāra) (1999).